Thomasedv/Webber/README.md

 - Select start/end using the video position, and the buttons. (or input timestamp manually, do follow the format in use)
 - Give it a name.
 Select options you want.
 - Click convert, and follow progress in the top left pane, wait til it says finished.

+# TODO:

+This is not a userfriendly program at the moment.
+There is a few major changes needed to make it easier to handle:
+- Show proper errors when missing required codec, link to codec install site (3rd party however)
+- Proper firsttime prompt, not a random pick a target directory popup that's not even explained.
+- Perhaps a theme?
+(Dark)
+- Short video tutorial, or just image explaning buttons